doopath/PasswordManager/README.md

 deactivate
 pip install dist/Doopass-2.0-py3-none-any.whl
 ```

+After building and installing you can delete the *PasswordManager* dir.

 ## About
 Store format of the current version of **Doopass** is fully compatible with the older one ([_cli_](https://github.com/doopath/PasswordManager/tree/cli)).
 That means you can move the store.enc file from your cli version of the **Doopass** to the *~/doopass/appdata* dir and you will able to use it.